drj11/pypng/README.txt

 (For issues see http://code.google.com/p/pypng/issues/list )

+Release 0.0.7

+Better documentation (in html/ex.html mostly) for NumPy integration.

+The following issues have been fixed:

+  Issue 46:  Unclear how to get PNG pixel data into and out of NumPy.

 Release 0.0.6

-numpy integer types now work.
+NumPy integer types now work.

 The following issues have been fixed: